RocketChat/docs-old/guides/user-guides/user-panel/managing-your-account.md

 ###

-This section allows the end-user to change his notification preferences.
+This section allows the end-user to change their notification preferences.

 * Require Interaction to Dismiss Desktop Notification: This setting enables the possibility to disable the desktop notification while Rocket.Chat is being used.
 * Show Desktop Notifications: User can select for which types of messages the notifications should be triggered \(for both browser and desktop app notifications\)